Launceston And The Tamar Valley

 Pine Lake Walk - Deloraine

 The Pine Lake walk offers a rare opportunity to get close to one of Tasmania’s rarest trees without having to go on an extended bush walk.
-The pencil pine is an ancient species that evolved before flowering plants and which is only found in the Tasmanian highlands.
-30-minute return walk (400 m one way) Supervise children, tracks subject to severe weather conditions all year round, weather may change quickly, tracks are difficult to navigate when covered in snow and may be impassable.
+The pencil pine is an ancient species that evolved before flowering plants and is only found in the Tasmanian highlands.
+30-minute return walk (400 m one way) Supervise children, tracks are subject to severe weather conditions all year round, the weather may change quickly, tracks are difficult to navigate when covered in snow and may be impassable.

 3km out of Lilydale on the road to Lebrina.
-Its an easy 10-minute return walk through ferns and temperate forest to two cascading waterfalls.
+It's an easy 10-minute return walk through ferns and temperate forest to two cascading waterfalls.
 The falls carpark has toilet and BBQ facilities, with a small playground.

 Launceston offers great opportunities to sample Tasmania's finest produce.

 You can find some of the best steak houses in the north that won't blow your budget; such as the Jailhouse Grill on Wellington St. They offer a kids colouring pack and have a salad/pasta bar - perfect for the fussy eaters!